-Energy and Society in Transition: 2nd International Conference on Energy Research and Social Science
+Energy and Climate Transformations: 3rd International Conference on Energy Research & Social Science

 The International Conference on Energy Research and Social Science is the premier global forum for exploring the nexus of energy and society.